koestler/go-iotdevice/README.md

 ```

 ## Nginx reverse proxy
-I normally run this service behind one or even two nginx server configured as a reverse proxy.
+I normally run this service behind a [Nginx](https://nginx.org/en/) server configured as a reverse proxy.
 It can take care of:
  * Serving multiple different applications on the same address using [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
  * Caching on a fast cloud server in front of a device connected via a slow mobile connection.
  * https termination

 ### Setup
-It's assumed that you understand each of the following steps in details.
+It's assumed that you understand each of the following steps in detail.
 It's just to make the setup steps as quick as possible.

 ```bash
 # install nginx / curl